CptShey/soap/README.md

 - [x] Provide files
 - [x] Solution for creating instance adminstrator automatically by using the environment password
 - [x] Solution for refereshing the hostname in the listner & tnsnames files by each run
+- [ ] Add Webserver
+- [ ] Add PHP
+- [ ] Add MySQL (for optional dev in MySQL and learn and try JDBC and PHP-Connection
 - [ ] CleanUp Image
 ### ToDo MIDDLE: ###
 - [ ] Add ORDS (to get it more stable, usefull and faster) // actually using EPG